nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 callback contract `callback`, which accepts a list of `token_metadata` records.
 As with `balance_of`, the input `token_id`'s should not be deduplicated nor reordered.

+If one of the specified `token_id`s is not defined within the FA2 contract, the entry point MUST fail with the error mnemonic `"TOKEN_UNDEFINED"`.

 FA2 token amounts are represented by natural numbers (`nat`), and their **granularity** (the smallest amount of tokens which may be minted, burned, or